 - undertake relevant training or professional development to remain current in their sector.

 More information about the Consent and Moderation Requirements (CMR) that Careerforce follows:

 As a Careerforce registered assessor you will be contributing to a better quality of care and support in New Zealand.
 The steps you will need to follow to achieve Careerforce assessor registration are outlined here:

 Careerforce registered assessor application

-All new assessors should first complete and return the Careerforce registered assessor application.
+All new assessors should first complete the Careerforce registered assessor application.

 REAL assessor training workshops

-These workshops are for people who have gained 4098 through a training provider and who have not attended a one day REAL workshop to complete their assessor registration.
+These workshops are for people who have gained 4098 through a training provider and who must attend a one day REAL assessor training workshop to complete their assessor registration.